We solve serious CRA tax problems

 • Deductions for expenses of commissioned employees

-• Deductions related to home office expense
+• Deductions related to home office expenses

 • Deductions related to the rent or lease payment for an office away from the employer’s place of business